fogfish/ambit/README.md

 ## cluster partition

 The library uses consistent hashing algorithm to bind process with cluster replicas.
-It ensures a fixed mapping of key to corresponding replica (for given set of cluster nodes); it also guaranties that only ```k / s``` processes needs to be relocated on average when new node joins a cluster.
+It ensures a fixed mapping of key to corresponding replica (for given set of cluster nodes); it also guaranties that only ```q / s``` processes needs to be relocated on average when new node joins a cluster.

 Let's have a finite field of integers on modulo 2^m, they form a ring.
 The ring defines a function that place any integer to ring: